POET LAUREATE 2016-2018

 Tom has served as a dedicated promoter of London’s literary artists and creator of learning opportunities for emerging artists.
 He has been board member for Words Fest, an editor of the Words Fest Zine, and a coordinator of Words Fest's Guerrilla Poetry events.
 He has facilitated workshops for Poetry London’s reading series, Western University’s Language Day, Gathering in the Garden, and the Children’s International Summer Villages Summer Camp.

 He is also an active promoter of community building, urban renewal, and environmental conservation.
 He has been a board member for the Urban League of London and for the Back to the River Steering Committee.
-With his partner and six-year-old son, Tom founded Thames River Rally, a volunteer organization that coordinates monthly cleanups of the Thames River and encourages partnerships with community organizations to protect and preserve green spaces across London.
+With his partner and son, Tom founded Thames River Rally, a volunteer organization that coordinates monthly cleanups of the Thames River and encourages partnerships with community organizations to protect and preserve green spaces across London.

 PROJECTS AND IMPACT